JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 The tutorials will all follow the same overall workflow, which will naturally lead to a lot of repetition.

 1st Day: What are tree and how to get them, what is Bayesian Phylogenetics and how to run a Bayesian Phylogenetics analysis
-- Morning: Introduction to Phylogenetics, including how to get from viruses to sequences to trees
+- Morning: Introduction to Phylogenetics, including how to get from viruses to sequences to trees *Nidia*
     * Running a basic BEAST analysis.
 Suggested tutorial: [https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/](https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/)

 - Afternoon 1: Evolutionary Models (clock and site models),